Exam 1 Review#

 • Given a task:

-• what kind of code constructions are needed to answer it?
+• what kind of code constructs are needed to answer it?

 • what kind of concepts does it relate to?